-What fats can I eat as a vegan?
+What fat sources are vegan-friendly?
 How much fat do I need?
 Do I need to avoid oil?

 If you’re looking for the answer to any of these questions, you’re in the right place!

 In this post we will discuss the health benefits of including fat in the diet, the main types of fats, which sources of fat are vegan, and which are the healthiest choices for a vegan diet.

 Fat is essential for hormone production, body temperature regulation, absorption of fat-soluble vitamins, and providing structure to cells in the body.
 It also serves as an important source of calories and energy and makes foods flavorful and enjoyable to eat.

 There are three main types of fats: unsaturated fatty acids, saturated fatty acids, and trans fatty acids.
 Understanding the differences between these types is helpful in identifying vegan fat sources, since saturated fats tend to be found most commonly in animal foods.

 Many high fat foods are not 100% unsaturated or 100% saturated; rather, they often contain a combination of different fats.
 Because of this, high fat foods are often classified by the type of fat they contain the most of.